By Tré Berry III🖊️ | 01/08/2020

 Famechon would gain some control back the following round.
 The fight was close going into the last leg of the race, and it appeared that both combatants knew of it, as they put their best efforts forward to finish the fight.
 Famechon turned on the 🔥afterburners and was dominating Harada throughout most of the 14th round, but he shorted out as Harada once again landed his money punch, the right hand (of overhand variety this time) to knock Famechon down for the 3rd time in the contest – easily Harada’s best punch landed in the fight.

 Harada had a big round in the final 15th stanza, as he looked to compile and capitalize on his late success from the previous round.
 Famechon was too groggy to muster up a sustained attack, through he tried to rip some singular shots in through the incoming traffic.
 The final bell sounded, and Willie Pep immediately raised the hands of both fighters to signal that he scored it a draw 📍(Pep as the Referee was the only Scoring Official of this contest) His decision was met by a spattering of boos from the Sydney, Australia crowd who of course had their support behind their man Famechon.
-A huddle immediately surrounded Pep to count how he had his scorecard tallied.
+A huddle immediately surrounded Pep to count how he had his scorecard tallied, shortly after, drama ensued.

-(THE HUDDLE OF OFFICIALS TO REVERSE FORTUNE)
+(THE HUDDLE OF OFFICIALS TO REVERSE FORTUNE – THE VERDICT CHANGES)

-The huddle at ringside consisted of Harada & Famechon’s Trainers, some Officials as well as security, and after analyzing what Willie had 📝jotted down in terms of his point totals, his initial draw ruling for this contest was ↩️overturned, and the victory was 🎤announced, and delivered to Johnny Famechon, with a single point in his favor on Pep’s scorecard being the difference.
+The huddle at ringside consisted of Harada & Famechon’s Trainers, some Officials as well as security, and after analyzing what Willie had 📝jotted down in terms of his point totals, his initial draw ruling issued for this contest was ↩️overturned, and the victory was 🎤announced, and delivered to Johnny Famechon, with a single point in his favor on Pep’s scorecard being the difference.

 Now make no mistake about it…Famechon was the reigning ♛LINEAL/WBA Featherweight World Champion, so even with the draw, it would count as a Title defense for him, which means on Willie’s scorecard, Harada would have fell a little short anyway, but still, it matters in the grand scheme of it all as history has Harada’s name associated with this contest, with an “L” attached to it.

-A SECOND CRACK AT IT – Fighting Harada’s previous fight was arguably the most entertaining one of his career, though it wasn’t in the cards for him (pun intended) from the scoring portion of the event.
-Fortunately on his behalf however, after netting a rebound victory over Filipino Journeyman Pat Gonzales, Harada would get his re-match next against Featherweight Champion ♛🇦🇺🇫🇷Johnny Famechon for a second chance at history, and a second chance at redemption.
+Fighting Harada’s previous fight was arguably the most entertaining one of his career, though it wasn’t in the cards for him (pun intended) from the scoring portion of the event.
+Fortunately on his behalf however, after netting a rebound victory over Filipino Journeyman 🇵🇭Pat Gonzales, Harada would get his re-match next against Featherweight World Champion Johnny Famechon for a second chance at history, and a second chance at redemption.

 The one difference this time around was that Famechon was more cognizant about seeing and picking off Harada’s right hand upstairs with his right glove positioning, after experiencing what level of damage it could do after being floored by it 3 times in their first 🛎️15 rounds sharing a ring.

 (HARADA IN GREEN TRUNKS, FAMECHON IN BLUE TRUNKS)

 After much trial and error, Harada would eventually find something, as he had his moment in round 10 when he caught Famechon with a overhand right counter shot (finally snuck it in), and Famechon’s glove touched the canvas.
-Harada continued with his barrage of punches as a reluctant Referee elected not to step in until nearly 10 seconds later, to administer the 8-count.
+Harada continued with his barrage of punches as Referee 🕴️Nick Pope was very reluctant, electing not to step in until nearly 10 seconds later in egregious error, to administer the 8-count.

 Famechon was fine of course, but there was a momentum shift that took place at this point as the Japanese crowd erupted.
 A left hook from Famechon caused a delayed reaction knockdown in the 12th round.
-Harada got up and tried to work himself back in the fight while Famechon was trying to time him coming in.
+Harada got up and tried to work himself back in the fight while Famechon was trying to time him coming in to capitalize on the momentum started.
 The spirit of the contest intensified from this point onward.

 Harada was given a standing-8 count since the ropes held him up, but it seemed as if only the body was there for Harada, not the head – a car without an engine of sorts.
 Harada was groggy after the count was administered, and Famechon smelled 🦈🩸blood in the water.
 Harada could barely stand up straight, bulldozing his way straight forward trying to hold on.
 After a clinch, Famechon ran in, and fired 5 left hooks in a row that torpedoed him through the middle ropes, and was knocked out of the ring and laid out on the ring apron.

 The crowd was shocked and upset to see their fighter Harada taken out that way.
 There were a few bad seeds that were in attendance who threw what looked to be 🍊oranges towards center ring, assuming Famechon to be the target of this callous act carried out by a small contingent.
 As a boxer, this would be the last time that they would ever see their National hero enter the ring with 🥊🥊boxing gloves on.

-A CAREER REFLECTION – Harada may have fallen just a little short in achieving his ultimate goal of becoming a Triple-Crown winner, nonetheless he put together an eventful, historic run in his short tenure in and at the top of the sport.
-Harada would retire after his knockout loss to ♛🇦🇺🇫🇷Johnny Famechon, and he walked away from the sport at the early age of 27 years old.
+Fighting Harada may have fallen just a little short in achieving his ultimate goal of becoming a Triple-Crown winner, nonetheless he put together an eventful, historic run in his short tenure at the top of the sport.
+Harada would retire after his KO loss to Johnny Famechon, deciding to walk away from the sport at the early age of 27 years old.

-The best of the best can heavily influence the next generations greatest talent, and one of Harada’s biggest admirers growing up was ♛🇵🇷Wilfredo “Bazooka” Gomez, who would rise up to become his generations best fighter for some time.
+The best of the best can heavily influence the next generations greatest talent, and one of Harada’s biggest admirers growing up was 👑🇵🇷Wilfredo “Bazooka” Gomez, who would rise up to become his generations best fighter for some time.
 Gomez revealed that Harada was his Chief idol, and you could see many similarities between Harada and Gomez when you cast both of their skill-sets under the proverbial 🔬microscope.

-With Harada’s active heir apparent ♛🇯🇵Naoya “The Monster” Inoue 🔥burning his way through boxing’s current climate, it is a pleasure to see the relationship Harada in present time has formed with Inoue, and serves as a wonderful 🔗linkage between a past legend and a young destructive force.
+With Harada’s active heir apparent 🇯🇵Naoya “The Monster” Inoue 🔥burning his way through boxing’s current climate, it is a pleasure to see the relationship Harada in present time has formed with Inoue, and serves as a wonderful 🔗linkage between a past legend and a young destructive force.